Lucian014/Lucian014/README.md

   A responsive UI clone of Netflix using React.js

 - 🔗 [**Wellness-Corner**](https://github.com/MOMOKILLER000/Wellness-Corner)
-  A fitness and nutrition tracker built in React Native
+  A fitness and nutrition tracker built in Django

 ---